 Curriculum, teaching & learning

-- Promote the Canadian 24-Hour Movement Guidelines for Children and Youth
+- Refer to and promote the Canadian 24-Hour Movement Guidelines for Children and Youth.

-- Apply to have your school recognized for excellence in school physical education programs through the Quality Daily Physical Education Award Program.
+- Learn about Quality Daily Physical Education (QDPE) and its benefits.
+Apply to have your school recognized for excellence in school physical education programs through the Quality Daily Physical Education Award Program.

-- Create a school policy to ensure that physical activity is never used or taken away as a punishment; instead, consider using it as a reward.
+- Create a school policy to ensure that physical activity is never used or taken away as a punishment; instead, consider using it as a reward (such as an extra recess).

-- Develop a school travel plan, that focuses on school travel route analysis to improve the students daily journey to and from school.
+- Develop a school travel plan, which focuses on school travel route analysis to improve the students’ daily journey to and from school.

 Social & physical environments